LaunchCodeEducation/java-web-dev-curriculum/content/classes/exercises/_index.md

 ```
 {{% /expand %}}

-4. In the `school` package, create a class `Teacher` with four fields: `firstName`, `lastName`, `subject`, and `yearsTeaching`.
+4. Within the same package, create a class `Teacher` that has four fields: `firstName`, `lastName`, `subject`, and `yearsTeaching`.
 Add getters and setters to the class and add the access level to each field and method in the class.
 When adding your getters and setters, think about what we read about in the section on Encapsulation.

 1. What access modifier restricts access the most for what we need?